-There were many climatic cycles during the Pleistocene Epoch, which lasted approximately 2.5 million years.
-These cycles became larger in amplitude over the last 1 million years or so, which is the time span within which the limestone islands of the Bermuda are considered to have formed (HE6).
-At a minimum there is evidence of seven of these cycles on Bermuda.
+There were multiple climatic, or glacial, cycles during the Pleistocene Epoch, which lasted approximately 2.6 million years.
+These cycles became larger in amplitude and longer, in periodicity, over the last 1 million years or so.
+This is the time span within which the limestone islands of the Bermuda are considered to have formed (HE6).
+At a minimum there is evidence of seven of these cycles recorded on Bermuda.
 They are represented by the five limestone formations (and their sub-divisions) as well as at least six well-developed palaeosols which have been identified and mapped throughout the islands (Chapter 5).